Blazity/next-maintenance-mode/README.md

 ## Overview

 `next-maintenance-mode` is a middleware specially designed for Next.js applications, enabling you to easily toggle maintenance mode on and off.
-When activated, it redirects users to a designated maintenance page, while still keeping essential parts of your site operational.
-Its compatibility with multiple configuration providers such as Upstash and Edge Config allows for flexible and dynamic maintenance state management.
+When activated, it redirects users to a designated maintenance page.
+Its compatibility with configuration providers such as Upstash and Edge Config allows for flexible and dynamic maintenance state management.

 ## Motivation

 Setting up a maintenance mode in Next.js apps can be a hassle, particularly on certain hosting providers, which lack built-in support for this feature.
-Current methods are time-consuming and can leave API routes vulnerable.
+Current methods are time-consuming and usually leave API routes vulnerable.

 To solve this, we've created a straightforward solution that lets you choose between two different providers, making the setup process for maintenance mode quicker and more cost-effective, without skimping on security.
 This solution also includes an optional caching feature to help save bandwidth.